plenoptic-org/plenoptic/docs/index.rst

    :align: center
    :alt: plenoptic logo

-``plenoptic`` is a python library for model-based stimulus synthesis.
-It provides tools to help researchers understand their model by synthesizing novel informative stimuli, which help build intuition for what features the model ignores and what it is sensitive to.
-These synthetic images can then be used in future perceptual or neural experiments for further investigation.
+``plenoptic`` is a python library for model-based synthesis of perceptual stimuli.
+Most examples are visual, but the tools can also be used for auditory models.
+Generated stimuli provide intuitive understanding of model properties, through examination of features that are preserved or lost by the model.
+They also can be used in percepetual or neural experiments to verify/validate model predictions.

 Getting started
 ---------------